 While many columns were fine as is, a couple columns needed cleaning.
 Here's a list of things I found that needed attention before feeding this model into a machine learning algorithm.

-• The Age column contained people who had not been born yet (negative numbers).
+column contained people who had not been born yet (negative numbers). - The

-• The Age column also contained children (such as a 5 year old) that are unlikely to be taking a survey about their workplace.
+column also contained children (such as a 5 year old) that are unlikely to be taking a survey about their workplace. - The

-• There are 49 different values listed for Gender.
-Moreso, "Male" and "male" are ostensibly the same but currently being treated as two distinct categories.
+.
+Moreso, "Male" and "male" are ostensibly the same but currently being treated as two distinct categories. self_employed

 Separate the features and labels